-Before being able to enable SSL on WebSphere, you need to have your own certificates.
-This certificate can be a self-certificate for testing purposes, but in any production case, you should have a certificates issued by a Trusted Certificate Authority.
+Before being able to enable SSL on WebSphere, you need to have your own certificate.
+This certificate can be a self-certificate for testing purposes, but in any production case, you should have a certificate issued by a Trusted Certificate Authority.
 The following steps describe how to get your own certificate and later how to configure WebSphere to use it.

 Installing a certificate chain